Manhasset Hills, New York: Road

 A small portion of the Northern State Parkway traverses the northeastern corner of the hamlet; the historic Long Island Motor Parkway used to pass through Manhasset Hills, as well.
-The southwestern corner of the hamlet touches Union Turnpike, and the southwestern tip of the hamlet is at Hillside Avenue.
+The southwestern corner of the hamlet touches Union Turnpike, and the southwestern tip of the hamlet is at Hillside Avenue (NY 25B).

 Other major roads which travel through Manhasset Hills include Denton Avenue, Marcus Avenue, New Hyde Park Road, Old Courthouse Road, and Shelter Rock Road.

 Rail

 No rail lines pass through Manhasset Hills.
 The nearest Long Island Rail Road stations to the hamlet are New Hyde Park on the Main Line and East Williston on the Oyster Bay Branch.

 Bus

 The n25 and n26 run along New Hyde Park Road at the western edge of the hamlet.
-These two bus lines are operated by Nassau Inter-County Express (NICE).
+Both of these bus lines are operated by Nassau Inter-County Express (NICE).

 Utilities

 Natural gas

 National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in Manhasset Hills.